About the Oxford Q-Step Centre

 How is the Oxford Q-Step Centre managed?

 The management and coordination of OQC and its activities is provided through a two-tier governance structure that ensures broad buy-in across the Social Sciences Division and into the Humanities Division at the University of Oxford.
 The OQC governance structure consists of a cross-divisional Steering Group which meets once a term and sets the overarching strategy and the high-level objectives, and an Executive Management Committee which meets once a term and is responsible for monitoring progress and for making the major decisions needed to run the centre.
-The Executive Management Committee members include: Andy Eggers, Robin Harding, Dave Kirk, Andrea Ruggeri and Emma Pruszewicz.
+The Executive Management Committee members include: Andy Eggers, Robin Harding, Dave Kirk, and Andrea Ruggeri.